-Are you looking for examples of barbershop websites?
+Are you looking for barbershop website ideas?

 Then you’ve landed in the right place.